megphillips91/charter-boat-bookings-dep/readme.txt

 </details>
 <details>
    <summary>I followed the directions from WooCommerce, but the Calendar and product listing looks all jacked up and nothing like the screenshots you show.
 What did I do wrong?</summary>
+   <p>We offer a premium companion theme [BoatWorks](https://msp-media.org/charter-boat-bookings/).
+This makes the styling of your charter boat website turn key and is designed to look great with Charter Boat Bookings.</p>
     <p>The charter product listing needs about 850px in minimum width for the desktop display.
 If your theme restricts the content area to less than that, you will need to make a theme revision with a little custom CSS to expand the content width. </p>
     <p>If the headlines are too large on the Product Listing and Availability calendar, you will need to make a theme revision with a little custom CSS for charter bookings single product pages. </p>
     <p>Some themes have styling within their CSS which causes the product listing 'Buy Now' to mis-align.
 This can also have a negative impact sometimes on the WooCommerce checkout page.
 Please reach out to our team on the support forum so we can take a look at your specific configuration and troubleshoot the styling of those views.
 If it is something pretty quick, we should be able to take a look and let you know.